nkxxll/timew-mcp/README.md

 - [x] hook the timew integration
 - [ ] client capabilities are hard-coded empty
 - [ ] error handling is a mess
+- [ ] fix too many arguments for the handler function

 ## Useful resources